bigb123/Smart-Apartment-Data-recruitment-task/README.md

 # Smart-Apartment-Data-recruitment-task

-Infrastructure as Code for Smart Appartment Data recruitment task according to the Technical Assessment Document: https://workdrive.zohoexternal.com/external/9bxrYHL77eW-JJod4
+Infrastructure as Code for Smart Apartment Data recruitment task according to the Technical Assessment Document: https://workdrive.zohoexternal.com/external/9bxrYHL77eW-JJod4

 The cloud provider is AWS and the pipeline provider is Azure Devops.
 The whole